Bvanderwolf/GameHub/README.md

 ## Hub Games

-1. Tic-Tac-Toe: 2 player, turn based game in which players put an icon an icon on one of the 9 places on the board to create a horizontal, vertical or diagonal sequence.
+1. Tic-Tac-Toe: 2 player, turn based game in which players put an icon on one of the 9 places on the board to create a horizontal, vertical or diagonal sequence.

 2. Snake: the well known snake game in which the player controls a snake, eating candies to get bigger.

 3. Breakout: a game in which you have to bounce a ball against some tiles to eventualy break them and win.

-4. MatchThree: a game in which the player shoots gems, sticking them to once on the screen and trying to destroy them by creating chains of gems.
+4. MatchThree: a game in which the player shoots gems, sticking them to other ones on the screen and trying to destroy them by creating chains.

 ## Future ideas: